plskeggs/utils/python/modem-firmware-1.3+/README.md

   --port PORT           Specify which serial port to open, otherwise pick from list (default: None) --id_str ID_STR       Device ID to use instead of UUID.
 Will be a prefix if used with --id_imei (default: ) --id_imei             Use IMEI for device ID instead of UUID.
-Add a prefix with --id_str (default: False) --coap                Install the CoAP server root CA cert in addition to the AWS root CA cert --prov                Install the nrf_provisioning root CA cert -a, --append          When saving provisioning CSV, append to it (default: False) -A, --all             List ports of all types, not just Nordic devices (default: False)
+Add a prefix with --id_str (default: False) --coap                Install the prod CoAP server root CA cert in addition to the AWS root CA cert --bcoap               Install the beta CoAP server root CA cert in addition to the AWS root CA cert --dcoap               Install the dev CoAP server root CA cert in addition to the AWS root CA cert --prov                Install the nrf_provisioning root CA cert -a, --append          When saving provisioning CSV, append to it (default: False) -A, --all             List ports of all types, not just Nordic devices (default: False)